-Extra CO2 is likely to have a fertilising effect and increase plant growth through combined effects of interaction of temperature rise and altered patterns of precipitation and evapotranspiration.
+Extra CO_2 is likely to have a fertilising effect and increase plant growth through combined effects of interaction of temperature rise and altered patterns of precipitation and evapotranspiration.
 This is likely to benefit cereal crops, however increased temperature will shorten grain ripening and depress the yield.
-The 'UK Climate Change Risk Assessment 2017 Evidence Report: Summary for Wales' suggests that a warmer climate may facilitate an increase in the land used for agriculture in Wales.
+The 'UK Climate Change Risk Assessment 2022 Evidence Report: Summary for Wales' suggests future climate change, especially warming, will enhance climate suitability for new crops.
+Available evidence is cited on soya, cereal, fruit, wine and other food crop production and implications for forestry.
 However, this will vary across different regions.
 Those limited by climatic conditions may see an increase in agricultural land due to enhanced land capacity and longer and warmer summers, however an increase in soil aridity may decrease productivity.
 Projections suggest that the best grades of agricultural land in Wales and England (1-3a), will decrease from 37% to 7% by the 2080s.
 Equally the area of grade 4 land is expected to increase from 2% to roughly 66%.
-These projections are based upon a high emissions scenario and affected by factors such as soil aridity and the frequency of droughts (UK Climate Change Risk Assessment 2017 Evidence Report: Summary for Wales).
+These projections are based upon a high emissions scenario and affected by factors such as soil aridity and the frequency of droughts (UK Climate Change Risk Assessment 2022 Evidence Report: Summary for Wales).